codeweavers/fed-graduate-role/README.md

 - ERROR message has gone and it's compiling successfully, but still not showing the results of the Pokémon API...
 - Still seems to be some sort of disconnect between the index.html and the app... will investigate.
 - Will try approach 3 and turn everything off and back on again 😂
+- Approach 3 did not work.
+- Back to approach 2: trying to understand module interdependence
+- Going to check what original Angular app component was called to check I've not changed it to something odd
+- Ohh - it's called 'app-root'.
+I'm going to change all instances of 'app-component' to 'app-root' and see if that helps.
+It's still not displaying on the Live Server, but at least I know it has the right name now!